The Story Project

 What started as an idea in the classroom, led by Olivia Richards, has grown from its humble beginnings to an award-winning organisation supporting 1000s of children and staff in schools.

 The award recognises how our programme is improving education outcomes, original and innovative and easy to use.
 Most importantly, the award shows how valuable stories are in making a positive impact on children’s wellbeing.
-From first aid to emotions, online safety to empathy, our book-led programme is bringing PSHE and wellbeing education to life, and we couldn’t be prouder.

 Ready to join a growing community of schools seeing remarkable impact?